On This Page[Hide][Show]

 If you are having trouble working due to the symptoms of Bertolotti’s Syndrome, you may be eligible for long-term disability benefits.
 Unfortunately, proving disability for conditions like Bertolotti’s Syndrome can be complex.
 An experienced attorney can make a difference by helping you gather the necessary evidence, presenting your claim in a clear, organized manner, and advocating on your behalf if the insurance company denies your claim.

 At the Ortiz Law Firm, we understand the impact that chronic spinal conditions can have on your ability to work and live comfortably.
-Contact us for a consultation to discuss your case and let us help you take the next steps toward securing the benefits you need.
-Call (888) 321-8131 to schedule a free consultation today.
+Contact us for a free case evaluation to discuss your case and let us help you take the next steps toward securing the benefits you need.
+Call (888) 321-8131 to schedule a free case evaluation today.

 Sources